-This guide is designed to help you make practical, informed feeding decisions—whether you’re raising a Beagle puppy, managing an adult Beagle’s weight, or supporting a senior Beagle’s changing needs.
-Rather than focusing on trends or marketing claims, the goal is to explain what Beagles actually need in the bowl and why.
+This Beagle nutrition and feeding guide is designed to help you make practical, informed feeding decisions—whether you are raising a Beagle puppy, managing an adult Beagle’s weight, or supporting a senior Beagle’s changing needs.
+The goal is to explain how much food a Beagle should eat, how often to feed them, how many calories they may need per day, and what feeding mistakes to avoid.

-- Gradual weight gain that owners often miss
+- Gradual weight gain that owners may not notice early

-- Digestive sensitivity when foods are switched too quickly
+- Digestive sensitivity when food is changed too quickly

 - Maintain a healthy weight and reduce obesity risk